 WLALA’s Public Interest Section is devoted to advancing women in public interest law.
 This Section strives to provide programming and resources geared to issues of common concern to women working in public interest law.
 We welcome the participation of anyone interested in contributing to this Section’s work.
 Please contact the Section’s chair for more information.

-The Scholarship Committee manages the law student scholarships awarded by the WLALA Foundation each year.
+The RBG Scholarship Committee manages the law student scholarships awarded by the WLALA Foundation each year.
 The Committee develops and proposes scholarship application guidelines to the Executive Committee and the Board of Directors.
 The Committee distributes the approved guidelines to all of the law schools with students who meet the criteria and promotes the opportunity at local campuses.
 The Committee then reviews all of the applications and recommends awardees to the Executive Committee and the Board.
 After the Board approves the awardees, the Committee notifies them and coordinates their attendance at the Installation Dinner.
 Through the Committee’s work, many law students become familiar with WLALA and ultimately join the organization.

 Provides support and addresses issues unique to those engaged in solo or small firm practice.